Blog

 Concussion and Neurological Monitoring

 Chronic overuse injuries that have required surgical or procedural intervention may also qualify for home health follow-up when functional limitations are significant.
-The clinical team works within the authorized care plan to support recovery and prepare the patient for return to activity.
+The clinical team works within the authorized care plan to support recovery and prepare the patient for return to activity — whether that means returning to a sport, a classroom, or a job site.

-If an injured individual's needs extend beyond what the network plan covers — for example, if ongoing personal care assistance is needed after skilled nursing authorization ends — families in the home care Fort Worth and Burleson area have private-pay options available through BrightStar Care.
-There are no contracts required for private-pay services, and the agency provides a free in-home assessment to help families understand what level of care is appropriate and what it will cost.
+For families whose needs extend beyond what the network plan covers — for example, if ongoing personal care assistance is needed after skilled nursing authorization ends — private-pay options are available.
+No contracts are required for private-pay services, and we provide a free in-home assessment to help families understand what level of care is appropriate and what it will cost.

-Why BrightStar Care of Burleson for LoneStar Athletic Injury Network Home Health
+Why Choose BrightStar Care of Burleson for LoneStar Athletic Injury Network Home Health

-Joint Commission Accredited — The Gold Standard in Home Health
+Joint Commission Accreditation — The Gold Standard in Home Health

-BrightStar Care is Joint Commission Accredited, reflecting a commitment to the highest standards in home health care.
+BrightStar Care is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
 Joint Commission Accreditation is awarded only to agencies that meet rigorous standards for clinical quality, patient safety, and operational integrity.
-For athletic injury network case managers evaluating provider quality, this credential matters — and for families, it provides confidence that the care delivered in their home meets a verified, independent standard.
+For athletic injury network case managers evaluating provider quality, this credential matters.
+For families, it provides confidence that care delivered in their home meets a verified, independent standard.

 Every care plan developed by BrightStar Care of Burleson is created and supervised by a Registered Nurse Director of Nursing.
-The chain of clinical accountability is explicit: RNs develop and oversee care plans, while CNAs, HHAs, and LVNs carry out care under that RN supervision.
-This model ensures that even routine personal care visits are grounded in a clinically sound, nurse-developed plan — an important distinction when care is being delivered under an injury network authorization.
+The chain of clinical accountability is explicit: RNs develop and oversee care plans, while CNAs, HHAs, and LVNs carry out care under RN supervision.
+This model ensures that even routine personal care visits are grounded in a clinically sound, nurse-developed plan — an important distinction when care is delivered under a network injury authorization.

 24/7 Availability With Live Answer

 Injuries do not respect business hours, and neither does clinical uncertainty during recovery.
 BrightStar Care of Burleson is available 24 hours a day, seven days a week — with a live person answering the phone, not a voicemail system.
-For families managing a recovery in the Summer Creek or Hidden Creek areas, this availability provides genuine peace of mind.
+For families managing a recovery in Summer Creek or Hidden Creek, this availability provides genuine peace of mind when questions arise between scheduled visits.

 No Contracts Required